semantic-flow/sflo/documentation/concept.node-config.md

 Node configuration determines:

-- flow versioning
+- flow versioning (on/off; perhaps customweaveLabl)
 - resource page and resource fragment generation
 - distribution syntaxes
 - template usage and stylesheets
-- attribution defaults
+- attribution/provenance defaults

-Node configuration is held in memory by the [[flow service|sflo.product.service]], and is calculated when the service starts.
+Node configuration is held in memory by the [[product.sflo-host]], and is calculated when the application starts.

-Node configuration is at least partially determined by "config specification", which happens in [[mesh-resource.node-component.flow.node-config]] and can be inherited to contained nodes.
+Node configuration is at least partially determined by "config specification", which happens in the two [[mesh-resource.node-component.flow.node-config]]:  [[mesh-resource.node-component.flow.node-config.operational]] and [[mesh-resource.node-component.flow.node-config.inheritable]] (which can be inherited to contained nodes).

-If config specification is missing, (i.e., config spec inheritance is turned off or unspecified), node configuration will be determined from service-level config specification, i.e. [[product.service.config]].
-In case there is none, the service will use sensible defaults at the root level which will be inherited down the mesh.
+If config specification is missing, (i.e., config spec inheritance is turned off or unspecified), node configuration will be determined from application-level config specification.
+In case there is none, the service will use sensible defaults at the platform level.

 ### Initial Config Specification

-- When a node is initially created, if config-defaults-inheritance is turned on for its parent node, it will have its [[mesh-resource.node-component.flow.node-config]] populated based on any parent [[mesh-resource.node-component.node-config-defaults]] files present in the hierarchy.
+- When a node is initially created, if inheritance is turned on for its parent node, it will have its [[mesh-resource.node-component.flow.node-config]] populated based on any parent [[mesh-resource.node-component.node-config-defaults]] files present in the hierarchy.
 If there are none, its [[mesh-resource.node-component.flow-snapshot.default]] will not be created.

 ### Calculating Node Config